James-Hendershott/materialTracker/ROADMAP.md

 - No conflict resolution for simultaneous edits from multiple devices
 - Image upload may fail on slow connections (no retry logic)
 - Color extraction accuracy can vary (base64 sampling approximation)
+- Colors being extracted are way off.
+Black shirt with Gray and Red is coming up with red - 28% #694944, Gray -16% #685f

 ---
 Updated: 2025-11-09